hchau630/oldenburg-2024-logic/README.md

 # Logic_of_Recurrent_Circuits

-This code produces key experimental and modeling figures found in: IA Oldenburg, WD Hendricks, G Handy, K Shamardani, HA Bounds, B Doiron, H Adesnik.
-The logic of recurrent circuits in the primary visual cortex. <em> bioRxiv </em> (2022)
+This code produces key experimental and modeling figures found in:

+Oldenburg, I.A., Hendricks, W.D., Handy, G. et al. The logic of recurrent circuits in the primary visual cortex. _Nat Neurosci_ (2024). https://doi.org/10.1038/s41593-023-01510-5